Our Ministries

 Pastoral Support

-For Church members and attendees experiencing illness, hospitalization, or another life event for which you or someone you love may need a visit, Pastor Patrick available for hospital visits and pastoral calls when the need arises.
+For those experiencing illness, hospitalization, or another life event for which you or someone you love may need a visit, Pastor Patrick is available for hospital visits and pastoral calls when the need arises.

-Please call the church office during business hours to leave a message for Pastor Patrick, or to receive his direct contact information.
+Please call the church office during business hours to leave a message for Pastor Patrick.